 The Y1 IPC has been designed to provide an excellent transitional year for students, provide teaching and learning experiences in foundational academic, professional practice and discipline skills and knowledge, to increase flexibility for students who wish to change courses, and to commence students' journey of interprofessional education.
 Health sciences graduate attributes were established and faculty wide discussion papers and fora were held for all staff to have the opportunity to have input into the structure of the new curriculum.
 Consensus was achieved on the key areas which were common across all disciplines and these were shaped into five core units that are studied by all students.
 A small range of key bioscience, science and behavioural science units were then determined and are studied by students in at least two disciplines.
-Each course also includes a discipline-specific unit in each semester to ensure students generate a sense of 'belonging' to their profession and the ensure their development of discipline-specific knowledge and skills.
+Each course then includes a discipline-specific unit in each semester to ensure students generate a sense of 'belonging' to their profession.